-6.1 Hours of work and shift work
+6.1 Hours of work

+6.1.1 Day workers
-6.1.1 (a) Subject to 6.1.2, and subject to the exceptions hereinafter provided, the ordinary hours of work shall be an average of 38 per week, to be worked on one of the following bases:

-- (i) 38 hours within a work cycle not exceeding 7 consecutive days; or - (ii) 76 hours within a work cycle not exceeding 14 consecutive days; or - (iii) 114 hours within a work cycle not exceeding 21 consecutive days; or - (iv) 152 hours within a work cycle not exceeding 28 consecutive days. - (b) Where shift work is required to be performed, the hours of work for the respective shifts shall be as follows: - (i) Day shift Commencing at 8.00 a.m. and ending at 4.00 p.m.
-Monday to Sunday inclusive. - (ii) Afternoon shift Commencing at 4.00 p.m. and ending at midnight Monday to Sunday inclusive. - (iii) Night shift Commencing at midnight on Sunday to Saturday and ending at 8.00 a.m. on the following days.

-The working of broken shifts shall not be permitted.

-(c) The ordinary hours of work prescribed herein shall be worked continuously, except for meal breaks and rest pauses between 6 a.m. and 6 p.m.
-Monday to Sunday inclusive.
+- (a) Subject to subclause 6.1.2 (Working a 38 hour week), and subject to the exceptions hereinafter provided, the ordinary hours of work shall be an average of 38 per week, to be worked on one of the following bases: - (i) 38 hours within a work cycle not exceeding 7 consecutive days; or - (ii) 76 hours within a work cycle not exceeding 14 consecutive days; or - (iii) 114 hours within a work cycle not exceeding 21 consecutive days; or - (iv) 152 hours within a work cycle not exceeding 28 consecutive days. - (b) The ordinary hours of work shall be Monday to Sunday inclusive.
+All time worked on weekends shall be paid for as follows: - (i) Between midnight Friday and midnight Saturday at the rate of one and a half times the ordinary rate for the first 3 hours, then double time thereafter, with a minimum of 2 hours. - (ii) Between midnight Saturday and midnight Sunday at the rate of double time with a minimum of 2 hours work or payment therefore. - (c) The ordinary hours of work prescribed herein shall be worked continuously, except for meal breaks between 6.00 a.m. and 6.00 p.m.
 The spread of hours prescribed herein may be altered as to all or a section of employees provided there is agreement between the employer and the majority of employees concerned:

-Provided further that work done outside the hours of 6 a.m. to 6 p.m. shall be paid at overtime rates and will be deemed to be part of the ordinary hours of work for the purposes of this clause.
+Work done outside the hours of 6.00 a.m. to 6.00 p.m. shall be paid at overtime rates and will be deemed to be part of the ordinary hours of work for the purposes of this subclause.